-The Pro tier includes all the conditions listed above, allows an unlimited number of rules, and provides further customization of the warning prompt, including allowing for custom fonts and support for white labeling in general.
+The Pro tier includes all the conditions listed above, allows an unlimited number of rules, and provides further customization of the warning prompt (see the Screenshots tab above for details), including allowing for custom fonts and support for white labeling in general.
 This table list a complete comparison of all three tiers.

 COMPARE TIER FEATURES

 Total number of rules

 Prompt if sending an email outside the company

 Prompt if the number of attachments is greater than N

 Prompt if the number of recipients is greater than N

 Prompt if sending to recipients in two different domains

 Prompt if sending to specific recipients or domains

 Prompt if sending an email with a SSN, credit card or other account number